-What is particularly dangerous is when these messages speak through those closest to us in our lives ― our parents, siblings, partners and friends ― people that we love and trust.
-We can sometimes fail to see how we, often unconsciously, put pressure on ourselves to reach certain standards defined by those we are closest to.
+What is particularly dangerous is when these messages speak through those closest to us in our lives.
+Our parents, siblings, partners and friends ― people that we love and trust.
+We can sometimes fail to see how we, often unconsciously, put pressure on ourselves because of them.
+Pressure to reach certain standards defined by those we are closest to.
 Those who, despite their best intentions, might themselves be caught-up in the same web of conditioning.

 This can be a difficult area for us to look at.
-For example, it might be painful to acknowledge that one’s career ambition or drive to ‘be the best’ really stems from pressure to prove oneself to someone ― perhaps a difficult-to-please parent or a sibling one feels overshadowed by.
+For example, it might be painful to acknowledge that your career ambition and drive to ‘be the best’ really stems from pressure to prove oneself to someone else.
+Perhaps a difficult-to-please parent, or a sibling you feel overshadowed by.

-Once you have recognised where the pressures are coming from, it is then about protecting yourself.
+Once you recognise where the pressures are coming from, it is then about protecting yourself.
 While it is easy to turn off the TV, it may be more tricky to deal with pressure coming from people in our lives.
 Difficult conversations may need to be had, for example.

 You are enough